House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Comfort

-It’s temperature that makes the big difference.
+It’s the temperature that makes the big difference.
 Wood is much less vulnerable to variations in air temperature.
-On a cold morning, when you’ve just gotten out of bed and haven’t been running the heater yet, a plastic toilet seat will be frigid.
+A plastic toilet seat will be frigid on a cold morning when you’ve just gotten out of bed and haven’t been running the heater yet.
 A wooden seat might be a bit cool, but it retains heat far better.

 Winner: Wood